 At times, even the most responsive website can suffer from lags and disconnects, which affect user experience.
 Meanwhile, mobile apps perform many functions and data storage locally, which reduces dependency on the backend server.

 Also, mobile app development involves technological stacks that are optimized for efficiency.
 Therefore, they are comparably faster than websites, particularly when performing complicated business functions.
+Moreover, for businesses looking to develop high-quality mobile applications, especially on the iOS platform, it's crucial to have a team of skilled developers.
+You can find expert iOS developers for hire through Toptal, a reputable platform known for its top-tier freelance software professionals.

 One of the secrets to brand loyalty is offering customers a personalized experience.
 This is easier to achieve on a mobile app compared to a website.
 A mobile app allows businesses to craft a unique customer journey in several ways.